-AAP recommends having a full-time RN in every school.66 Having such SN coverage may decrease reliance on UAP for medication administration which may decrease risk, liability and medication errors; and promote parent satisfaction and positive student health outcomes.
-All states need laws and district policies allowing SNs to delegate medication administration to UAP when a SN is not available.
-Even with SNs on-site daily, multiple student needs or distance within a school campus setting may require UAP assistance after SN training, evaluation, and oversight.
+AAP recommends having a full-time RN in every school.66 Having such SN coverage may decrease reliance on UAP for medication administration, which may decrease risk, liability, and medication errors and promote parent satisfaction and positive student health outcomes.
+All states need laws and district policies allowing SNs to delegate medication administration to UAP when an SN is not available.
+Even with SNs onsite daily, multiple student needs or distance within a school campus setting may require UAP assistance after SN training, evaluation, and oversight.

-Increase Number of UAP Trained to Administer Medications

-More UAP may be willing to accept responsibility for medication administration after SN training, evaluation and supervision, if districts provide incentives such as a financial bonus, non-financial rewards, positive public recognition, and/or continuing education credit per state guidelines.
+Increase number of UAP trained to administer medications.
+More UAP may be willing to accept responsibility for medication administration after SN training, evaluation, and supervision, if districts provide incentives such as a financial bonus, nonfinancial rewards, positive public recognition, and/or continuing education credit per state guidelines.